 Figure 3.
-Signal detection models of detection under degraded vision (panel A) and under attentional load (panels B and C).
-A: when stimulus visibility is degraded by means of added noise (lower SNR), percept strength is more variable when a stimulus is present.
-As a result, both confidence and metacognitive sensitivity (measured as the arean under the response conditional ROC curve, rcAUC) are lower for decisions about absence.
-B: when stimulus visibility is degraded by means of an attentional manipulation (note change to y axis label), subjects can adjust their decision criterion based on their current level of attention.
-As a result, confidence and metacovnitive sensitivity are equal for decisions about presence and absence.
-C: if subjects overestimate the effect of attention on percept strength, they will over adjust their criterion.
-As a result, confidence and metacognitive sensitivity will be higher, rather than lower, for decisions about absence.
-Note the effects of the different criteria on the classification and confidence of points x and y, which share the same percept strength but differ in the value of epsilon.
+Simulation results from signal detection models of perception under degraded vision (panel A) and attentional load (panels B and C).
+The decision criterion is shown as a solid straight line.
+Here, decision evidence is defined as the signed distance from the decision criterion (illustrated for points x and y with a dashed line).
+The distributions of decision evidence are shown for the three conditions.
+Note that the distribution of perceptual evidence (plotted along the x-axis) is the same in all panels; differences in decision evidence distributions result solely from variations in the decision criterion's orientation across panels.
+Confidence is modeled as the distance from the decision criterion, indicated by a grayscale gradient.
+A) When stimulus visibility is degraded by added noise (lower SNR), decision evidence is more variable across trials when a stimulus is present.
+As a result, both confidence and metacognitive sensitivity (measured as the area under the response-conditional ROC curve, rcAUC) are lower for absence decisions.
+B) When stimulus visibility is degraded by an attentional manipulation (note the change in the y-axis label), subjects can adjust their decision criterion based on their current level of attention.
+As a result, confidence and metacognitive sensitivity are equal for presence and absence decisions.
+C) If subjects overestimate the effect of attention on percept strength, they will over-adjust their criterion.
+As a result, confidence and metacognitive sensitivity will be higher, rather than lower, for absence decisions.
+Note the effects of the different criteria on the classification and confidence of points x and y, which share the same percept strength but differ in epsilon values.
+Lower panels: group statistics from 100 identical simulated agents, each completing 100 trials. p < .001; NS = non-significant.

-their perceptual similarity to the target and their spatial arrangement, among other factors 239 (for a review, see J. Wolfe & Horowitz, 2008).
-These factors affect not only the time taken 240 to report the presence of a target, but also the time taken to report its absence.
-For 241 example, when searching for an orange target among red and green distractors, the number 242 of distractors has virtually no effect on search time (e.g., D'Zmura, 1991) - a phenomenon 243 known as 'pop-out'.
-The bottom-up pop-out of a target can explain the immediate 244 recognition of the presence of a target, irrespective of distractor set size.
-But this 245 perceptual pop-out cannot, by itself, explain the immediate recognition of target absence, 246 because in target-absent trials there is nothing in the display to pop out.
-247
+In visual search tasks, participants are presented with an array of stimuli and are asked to report, as quickly and accurately as possible, whether a target stimulus was present or absent in the array.
+Moving one step up the complexity ladder, the accumulation of information in visual search is not only a function of stimulus strength and sensory precision, but is also affected by the allocation of attention to items in the visual array.
+As a result, search time varies as a function of the number of distractors, their perceptual similarity to the target and their spatial arrangement, among other factors (for a review, see J. Wolfe & Horowitz, 2008).
+These factors affect not only the time taken to report the presence of a target, but also the time taken to report its absence.
+For example, when searching for an orange target among red and green distractors, the number of distractors has virtually no effect on search time in both target-present and target-absent trials (e.g., D'Zmura, 1991) - a phenomenon known as 'pop-out'.
+The bottom-up pop-out of a target can explain the immediate recognition of the presence of a target, irrespective of distractor set size.
+But this perceptual pop-out cannot, by itself, explain the immediate recognition of target